👀 Get a glimpse of Kirby 5 Learn more

 Panel view buttons

-Kirby 5 adds new extensions that allow plugin developers to add custom view buttons to most views of the Panel (e.g. page, site, file, user, language).
+Kirby 5 adds a new extension that allows plugin developers to add custom view buttons to most views of the Panel (e.g. page, site, file, user, language).
 These buttons can be added alongside the default buttons, such as the preview button or settings dropdown button.

-There are different ways to define a custom button: in a blueprint, in the config.php, in a Panel area or as a full custom Vue component.
+There are different ways to define a custom button: in a blueprint, in the config.php, in a Panel area and/or as a full custom Vue component.

 In a blueprint

-To select which buttons to show on a particular view you can set the buttons option in the corresponding blueprint:
+A blueprint allows you to define what buttons to use for this type of pages/files/users etc. To select which (default) buttons to show on a particular view you can set the buttons option in the corresponding blueprint:

 site/blueprints/pages/note.yml